-Upon completing the Ph.D. process, graduates shall be able to:
+Upon completing the PhD process, graduates shall be able to:

 - a.
 Communicate in academic research the Ethos and Tradition of the Orthodox Church. - b.
 Use pioneering technology tools for the advancement of research in the theological field. - c.
 Conduct advanced academic research on the different sources of Christianity in the East. - d.
-Interrogate primary theological sources. - e.
+Study and analyze primary theological sources. - e.
 Provide the scholarly community with critical editions and studies of manuscripts. - f.
 Translate primary theological sources into Modern Languages. - g.
-Participate responsibly in the scholarly discussions about issues related to the various theological fields. - h.
+Collaborate in the scholarly debates on issues related to various theological fields. - h.
 Contextualize theological discourse in a pluralistic world. - i.
 Assess the needs of the Church in a world of rapid transformational change. - j.
-Bridge between theological thought and the practical pastoral reality of the Church. - k.
-Dialogue with new ideological trends in accordance with the needs of the Church. - 1.
-Participate in inter-confessional and interfaith dialogues and enrich it with required academic research.
+Relate theological thought to the practical pastoral reality of the Church. - k.
+Dialogue with new ideological trends according to the needs of the Church. - 1.
+Contribute to inter-confessional and interfaith dialogues and enrich them with scholarly research.